AlekseyKach/React-Django-e-commerce/README.md

 # React-Django-e-commerce
-Internet shop
+ _Internet shop_

-This repository contains a Django and React ecommerce project.
-Among other functionality, users can create their account, add items to their cart and purchase those items using credit card.
+## This repository contains a Django and React ecommerce project.

+_functionality_

+- users can create their account (register)
+- users can add items to their cart
+- users can purchase items in the cart using credit card

 ## Backend development workflow